 Confidentiality and data protection

-The data collected are processed by the SNB exclusively for the purpose of fulfilling its statutory tasks (art.
+The data collected are used by the SNB exclusively for the purpose of fulfilling its statutory tasks (art.
 5 NBA), observing developments on the financial markets (art.
 14, para.
 1 NBA), or for analysing developments on the financial markets, obtaining an overview of payment transactions, preparing the balance of payments or the statistics on Switzerland’s international investment position (art.15, para.2 NBA).
 It may transmit data to the appropriate offices (art.
 14 para.
 2 and art.16, para 4 NBA).
 If the duty to provide information is breached, the SNB will file a complaint with the Federal Department of Finance (art.
 22 para.
 3 NBA), which may result in a penalty according to art.
 24 NBA.
-The right to supply information is provided for under art.
+The right to information is provided for under art.
 8 Data Protection Act.

 Limitation of liability

 The SNB accepts no responsibility for information made available on its website.
 Under no circumstances will the SNB accept any liability for losses or damage which may result from the use of, or the information obtained from, the website or from links to other websites.
 This limitation of liability applies, in particular, to the topicality, accuracy, validity and availability of the information.
-Please refer to the official printed publications.